 When I talk to people about bone health, often it’s the less known nutrients–the ones that many Americans don’t get enough of–that I emphasize.

 Many of my clients are women who are in their 40s through 70s–meaning if they aren’t post-menopausal, they are very likely entering peri-menopause.
 Women in this group should take special precautions to keep their bones strong, with weight-bearing exercise, plant-based sources of calcium, and other nutrients that encourage bone density.
 One of these is zinc, a mineral thought to increase bone formation by encouraging the growth of bone cells.
-The RDA for zinc is 11 mg for non-pregnant adults.
+The RDI for zinc is 11 mg for non-pregnant adults.

 Because your body has no natural way to store zinc, it’s important to make sure you’re getting your daily dose.
 It’s found in meat, poultry, nuts and shellfish, such as oysters, lobster and crab.

 Potassium is another important mineral that helps maintain bone integrity by neutralizing the bone-eating acids your body makes during metabolic processes.
-The RDA is 4,700 mg a day; the average American woman gets 2,200 mg and the average man gets 3,200 mg.
+The RDI is 4,700 mg a day; the average American woman gets 2,200 mg and the average man gets 3,200 mg.
 Bananas, avocados, beans, potatoes, coconut water and oranges are great sources of potassium.

 Linda Heredia, BHSc, RHN, CCP